Event Collaboration And Event Sourcing

 Before this approach is taken, the implications, both technical and conceptual, should be well considered.

 Technically, Event Sourcing and Event Streaming tend to use different technologies.
 In Event Streaming, each event is usually read only once by each subscriber.
-A log-based message bus is ideal for this.
+A log-based message broker is ideal for this.
 In Event Sourcing, on the other hand, the state of a particular object must be efficiently recovered from the events at any time!
 It’s necessary to determine all events for a specific key with a simple query.
 Databases (both SQL and noSQL) are often a good choice for the event journal.
-If a log-based message bus is to be used for this purpose, only products that offer additional functions (such as virtual tables) that allow such queries can be considered.
+If a log-based message broker is to be used for this purpose, only products that offer additional functions (such as virtual tables) that allow such queries can be considered.

 Conceptually, consider that when the service relies on the external event stream, it gives up sovereignty over its internal data model.
 Instead of a model that is encapsulated within a service and isolated from the outside world, we now rely on a global data model in the external stream that is used by many.
 If we were developing decoupled services without events using a relational database, we probably wouldn’t come up with the idea that all services use a common database, where a data model is shared by all.
 Why would this suddenly be a good idea in the case of Event Sourcing?